What does a financial planner do?

-What financial planners do is help people get their finances together, and stress less.
+What financial planners and paraplanners do is help people get their finances together, and stress less.

-Financial planners help people with a variety of money-related tasks and goals.
+Financial planners and paraplanners help people with a variety of money-related tasks and goals.
 This includes budgeting, saving, investing, superannuation, retirement, insurance, and more.

 Ask just about any financial planner why they chose their job, and they’ll tell you the same thing.
 It’s because they wanted to help people.
 Whether we like it or not, money is a big part of all our lives.
 Having your finances in order can make a real difference to your quality of life.
 Lots of planners have personal stories about how they’ve seen a loved one struggle with money.
 Or about a someone who started without much, and changed their life with careful financial management.
 They want to help people improve their lives by improving their finances.

 In other words, they’re like your friend or family member who’s really good with money.
 Except instead of thanking them for their advice with a six pack or a nice card, you pay them actual cash.